aa-sikkkk/satya/docs/STUDENT_GUIDE.md

 ## 7. Offline Functionality

-One of the key features of NEBedu is that it works entirely offline.
+One of the key features of Satya is that it works entirely offline.
 Once installed, you do not need an internet connection to access the content or use the AI assistance.

 ## 8. Troubleshooting